slcs-jsc/mptrac/README.md

 and stratosphere.
 MPTRAC has been developed to support the analysis of atmospheric transport processes.

-The primary task of MPTRAC is to calculate air parcel trajectories by solving the kinematic equation of motion.
-Turbulent diffusion and sub-grid scale wind fluctuations are simulated with a Markov chain model.
+* MPTRAC calculates air parcel trajectories by solving the kinematic equation of motion using given wind fields.
+* Mesoscale diffusion and sub-grid scale wind fluctuations are simulated with a Markov chain model.
-Additional modules are implemented to simulate the sedimentation of air parcels and the decay of particle mass.
+* Additional modules are implemented to simulate the sedimentation of air parcels and the decay of particle mass.

-MPTRAC can be used on a desktop PC, but it also features an MPI/OpenMP hybrid parallelization for efficient use on supercomputers.
+* MPTRAC features an MPI/OpenMP hybrid parallelization for efficient use on supercomputers.

 Further information can be found at: http://www.fz-juelich.de/ias/jsc/mptrac